auth0/docs/articles/applications/enable-android-app-links.md

   - enable-mobile-auth
 ---

-# Enable Android App Links Support for your Auth0 Application
+# Enable Android App Links

 The following document outlines how to configure [Android App Links](https://developer.android.com/training/app-links/index.html) for your Auth0 application.

 Android App Links allow an application to designate itself as the default handler of a given type of link.
 For example, clicking a URL in an email would open the link in the designated application.

-## Provide Your App's Package Name and Certificate Fingerprint
+## Configure your app link

 You can establish the app link with Auth0 using [Applications](${manage_url}/#/applications) page of the [Auth0 Dashboard](${manage_url}).